GormR/HW_for_AgOpenGPS/central_unit/README.md

 Especially with hydraulic control, the vehicle may likely get uncontrollable on a failure of the valve-controlling electronic which may result in fatal casualties or serious injuries!

-For AgOpenGPS, the required safety level may be archieved by the absense of power for the valve/motor controlling unit.
+For AgOpenGPS, the required safety level may be archieved by the fail-safe absense of power for the valve/motor controlling unit.
 This function must have at least the same safety/performance level.

 The mandatory application for approval may base on the following arguments based on ISO 13849: